nextcloud/documentation/developer_manual/core/theming.rst

 Changing the default colours
 ----------------------------

+You can inject custom variables into the SCSS generator to apply colors to the default css code by adding the following method to defaults.php:

+.. code-clock:: php

+   	public function getScssVariables() {
+		return [
+			'color-primary' => '#745bca'
+		];
+	}

+The following variables can be overwritten:

+* color-main-text
+* color-main-background
+* color-primary
+* color-primary-text
+* color-error
+* color-warning
+* color-success
+* color-loading
+* color-loading-dark
+* color-box-shadow

 With a web-developer tool like Mozilla-Inspector, you also get easily displayed the color of the background you clicked on.
 On the top of the login page you can see a case- distinguished setting for different browsers: